 - 1. Bring the vehicle to a safe and complete stop as soon as possible. - 2.
-Turn the leveling systems power switch on and press the 'all up' switch. - 3.
-Visually inspect the vehicle undercarriage for any problems.

-See the Leveling System Operator's Manual supplied in your InfoCase.
-It contains detailed instructions, precautions and technical information.
-It also contains troubleshooting instructions for operating the leveling system if jacks fail to retract or any other functions fail.
+Turn the leveling systems power switch on and press the 'Auto Store' or 'All Up' switch. - 3.
+Visually inspect the vehicle undercarriage for any problems. - 4.
+See the Leveling System Operator's Manual supplied in your InfoCase for troubleshooting instructions or operating the leveling system if jacks fail to retract or any other functions fail.